rombrew/gp/README.md

 * Static (from file) and dynamic (from UI) configuration.
 * Export to PNG or SVG.

 The main platforms are GNU/Linux and Windows.
-GP can be embedded in a third-party SDL2 based application.
+Also GP can be embedded in any third-party SDL2 based application.

 ## Screenshots